 CALENDAR OR A LIST: If you don't have time or don't want to spend money on a way to display it, you don't need to.
 Just keep in your calendar or keep a running list somewhere like the fridge or on a chalkboard.

 Finally, I have a list of things to get you started.
 Feel free to add to these in the comments below.
-Also, keep an eye on Facebook for local activities you can do in your area.
+There are loads of ideas for stay at home activities this year!

-These activities do not have to be Chrismas specific.
+These activities do not have to be Christmas specific.
 We do a few that are just fun ways to spend time together no matter what.
-And we have a few “cheat” days for mom and dad thrown in there too.
-As long as they’re spending time with family, we’re happy.

 THE BIG LIST OF FAMILY HOLIDAY TRADITIONS